UC-MACSS/persp-analysis/students/fan_jingwen/assignment_ethics.md

 This study is clearly ethically flawed.
 The following are a couple of things I would have done differently to make the research more ethically compliant.
 ### 1) Comply with IRB Council
 The most obvious changes I would make to the study would be submitting it to the respective IRB Councils at Dartmouth and Stanford before sending out the mails.
-IRB probably would have 1) rejected the idea of adding fake Great Seal of the State of Montana, 2) required informed consent to an extent that wouldn't compromise the validity of study, 3) mandated a detailed risk-benefit analysis, 4) assess
+IRB probably would have 1) rejected the idea of adding fake Great Seal of the State of Montana, 2) required informed consent to an extent that wouldn't compromise the validity of study, 3) mandated a detailed risk-benefit analysis, 4) assess the potential benefits and harms from Montanans' perspective.
+IRB would have consulted with the State of Montana to make sure no local election laws were to be broken, 5) push researchers to go the alternative route other than oversampling Democrats, compromising the justice of the study, 6) asked for full disclosure of conflict of interest, like CrowdPAC, and etc.

+### 2) Informed Consent
+Here are a couple of ways to at least acquire some informed consent.

+1. Debrief the participants after the election
+2. Sample a portion of the voters for their opinions on the study and their informed consent
+3. Make them aware of the fact that they are participating in a study that could change their voting without revealing exactly what the study is, and enable an opt-out option
+4. Under the supervision of IRB councils, seek permission from the State of Montana

+Doing so will not only increase respect for persons, but also extends more beneficence by standing from the participants' angle.

+### 3) Managing Risks and Uncertainty
+Here are a couple of ways to curb the effect of study on the election outcome.

+1. Conduct a power analysis to gauge the appropriate size of the study.
+If the required population is too large, then the effect of the treatment is not significant enough to warrant the risk of altering the outcome of an election.
+2. Perform an ethical-response survey, to monitor Montanans' ethical reaction to the potential risk of altered election outcome beforehand.
+3. Make sure all populations are equally or proportionally represented in the sample (no oversampling), including using phone calling as a remedy for mail-unreachable households.
+This would reduce the effect of increased voter turnout on the election outcome.
+4. In the extreme case, conduct the research in a hypothetical setting either in a lab setting or in a human-computationally enhanced way.
+There will be a control group that receive reduced or no information about the specific election and the treatment group that receives full information.
+Then their self-reported propensity to vote will be compared.

 # Oh fuck it....

+^ I will remove this at 11:25 am November 20th, if I remember.